 If you are not yet impressed by the amount of activity that goes on within your bones on a second-to-second basis, consider that virtually all of the hormones that your body produces have some effect on your bones.
 Here is a severely truncated list of hormones that you produce on a daily basis that affect the activities and health of your bones:

 Thyroid hormones (T4, T3 and their derivatives)

-So what should you be doing to keep your bones strong and flexible as you age?
+So what can you be doing to keep your bones strong and flexible as you age?